 Reading Room services

-Our Scan & Send service is enabling digital rather than physical access by researchers.
+Our Scan & Send service is enabling digital access by researchers.
 Images will be provided for research, rather than publication purposes, and large-scale digitisation will not be possible as we focus on supporting numerous requests.
 We will try to prioritise photography and scanning according to the urgency of need.

 Frequently Asked Questions